 Buildings insurance covers the structure of a property, such as a roof, walls, and windows, as well as permanent fixtures such as kitchen and bathroom suites.
 Policies vary, but they should all insure your home in case of fire, storm, flood, subsidence, burst pipes, theft, and falling trees.
 It is important to cover the rebuild cost of your home, such as in the event of the house burning to the ground, and this cost will be different from the market value of the property.

 It is also important to insure the contents of your home as the cost of replacing items in the home in the event of fire, theft or flooding can run into thousands of pounds.
 You may also wish to add specific valuables to the policy, such as jewellery, laptops and higher value bikes, as well as accidental damage and personal possessions away from the home.

 If you rent a place to tenants, standard house insurance is not adequate.
 You will need landlord’s insurance.

-It should include buildings insurance, in case a tenant damages or destroys the structure of your property.
+It should include building insurance, in case a tenant damages or destroys the structure of your property.
 It should also cover the cost of rehousing them should the home be inhabitable due say, to a fire or flood.
-In addition there should be contents cover for any furniture left in the property that belongs to you.
+In addition, there should be contents cover for any furniture left in the property that belongs to you.
 Finally, it should protect you with liability cover in the event that a tenant or their visitor is injured at your property and claims against you.